Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to start a healthcare career in Illinois without spending years in school, becoming a medical assistant is one of the fastest ways in.
-The right training program will prepare you to handle both patient care and administrative work, and many schools can get you job‑ready in under two years.
+The right training program will prepare you to handle both patient care and administrative work, and many schools can get you job‑ready in about two years.

 Medical assistants work in doctor’s offices, clinics, and other outpatient care facilities.
 Their duties can include: